Dog Obedience Training Starts with Your relationship with your dog:

 Bad behavioral tendencies can spring up very quickly and later on and especially when maturing into their adolescence gaining more confidence will turn into more serious behavioral problems.

 After all they are animals that communicate in very different ways to us humans, and without the correct obedience training, and without guidance from us, and continual control, they will behave like animals.
-Animals, in our case our dogs, are primal and communicate in primal ways, they will push their boundaries and try to overturn the leader (us humans) as the leader because we are easy targets and do not properly understand their primal and instinctual behavior, and they will soon try to become to leader of the pack in any way they can.
+Animals, in our case our dogs, are primal and communicate in primal ways, they will push their boundaries and try to overturn the leader (us humans) as the leader because we are easy targets and do not properly understand their primal and instinctual behavior, and they will soon try to become to the leader of the pack in any way they can.

 This is due to their ancient family structure based on hierarchical structure that we should always remember and not forget.
 Otherwise we will lose our control over them really quickly.

-If they do not have to correct guidance and obedience training or the appropriate stern and assertive control they will soon make up their own behaviours, which can manifest in many different ways, such as; jumping up on you or your gusts, lunging, begging at the table and even snatch a bit of food from your plate, pushing themselves up on the couch or places they re not allowed to be on, poking peoples crotch with their noses, bringing you a toy and forse you to play with them on their terms, barking at other people entering your property, or just at passing people on the front footpath, and even leading to different types of aggression.
+If they do not have to correct guidance and obedience training or the appropriate stern and assertive control they will soon make up their own behaviours, which can manifest in many different ways, such as; jumping up on you or your guests, lunging, begging at the table and even snatch a bit of food from your plate, pushing themselves up on the couch or a places they re not allowed to be on, poking peoples crotch with their noses, bringing you a toy and forse you to play with them on their terms, barking at other people entering your property, or just at passing people on the front footpath, and even leading to different types of aggression.

 Although you are able to teach every old dog’s with new tricks, you must remember that what is acquired in their earliest stages of life, is often picked up easiest and fastest.